Dioti/SorterApp/README.md

 # SorterApp

-A GUI application that sorts an array of randomly generated integers.
+A GUI application that sorts an array of integers.
+The user can specify the array or can generate one randomly given a size.
+The user can also choose which sort algorithms to use and compare the time taken for each method.

 ![image](https://user-images.githubusercontent.com/11021728/135949573-32a6880b-ce5d-40c1-a1c8-679348b961ea.png)